comp426-2022-fall/a99-team-31/docs/planning.md

 * server.js and API Backend - Shriya
 * Databases - Lesli
 * Frontend - Ryan
+* More information on these roles can be found in the roles.md document
 * Documentation and Demo Video - all shared, whoever works on a component can add the documentation

 Other Notes: